Superhzf/interpretability-of-source-code-transformers/POS Code/Visualization/README.md

 # Interpretability of source code transformers
-This folder means to generate SVG files indicating how neurons activate different classes.
+This folder aims to generate SVG files indicating how neurons activate different classes.

 The generated SVG files for the paper are in the `result` folder.
 They are `bert_classname.svg`,